How To Write A Press Release Email in 2025

 This is a surefire way to get yourself added to spam lists.

-Instead, spend time in personalizing your emails as I explained earlier.
+Instead, spend time personalizing your emails as I explained earlier.
 By referencing their work, you prove to them that you are actually interested in him or her.
 You are no longer a mass emailer.

 It’s the first thing they teach you about email marketing!